Nick Chubb, Kareem Hunt combine for 210 rushing yards in 35-30 victory over Bengals - ProFootballTalk

 The fourth quarter pick of Mayfield by William Jackson helped the Bengals close the gap to just one-score with just under six minutes left to play.
 However, the Bengals were unable to stop the rushing attack of Chubb and Kareem Hunt as they sprung for gains of 26 and 33 yards, respectively, on consecutive plays.
 Hunt’s 1-yard touchdown run to cap the drive would put the game away for Cleveland.

 Joe Burrow would toss his first career touchdown pass to tight end C.J.
 Uzomah on Cincinnati’s next drive as the team’s traded blows early.
-Uzomah would leave the game in the fourth quarter due to an Achilles injury.
+Uzomah left the game in the fourth quarter due to an Achilles injury.

-Hunt would catch a 6-yard touchdown from Mayfield as the Browns increased their lead to 21-10 with 1:31 left in the first half.
-Randy Bullock would convert his second field goal of the game from 43 yards out to end the half and pull the Bengals within eight at halftime.
+Hunt caught a 6-yard touchdown from Mayfield as the Browns increased their lead to 21-10 with 1:31 left in the first half.
+Randy Bullock converted his second field goal of the game from 43 yards out to end the half and pull the Bengals within eight at halftime.

-The Browns would quickly march for another score as they would march 75 yards in six plays in just two minutes as Hunt’s 1-yard touchdown run gave Cleveland a 35-23 lead.
+The Browns quickly marched for another score as they went 75 yards in six plays in just two minutes as Hunt’s 1-yard touchdown run gave Cleveland a 35-23 lead.

-Burrow would toss his third touchdown of the night to Tyler Boyd from nine yards out with 43 seconds left to play, but the Browns would recover the ensuing onside kick to ice the ball game.
+Burrow tossed his third touchdown of the night to Tyler Boyd from nine yards out with 43 seconds left to play, but the Browns would recover the ensuing onside kick to ice the ball game.